drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Physical access

 Keep your Mac physically secure at all times.
-Don't leave it unattended in hotels and other public spaces.
+Don't leave it unattended in public spaces, such as hotels.

-A skilled attacker with unsupervised physical access to your computer can infect the boot ROM to install a keylogger and steal your password - see [Thunderstrike](https://trmm.net/Thunderstrike) for an example.
+A skilled attacker with unsupervised physical access to your computer can infect the boot ROM to install a keylogger and steal your password, for example - see [Thunderstrike](https://trmm.net/Thunderstrike).

 A helpful tool is [usbkill](https://github.com/hephaest0s/usbkill), which is an anti-forensic kill-switch that waits for a change on your USB ports and then immediately shuts down your computer.